GOL-UniFI/GOL-UniFI.github.io/pages/about.md

 </div>

-## HYSTORY of GOL - a memory from Prof. Fabio Schoen:
+## HYSTORY of GOL - a memory from Prof. Fabio Schoen

 Our laboratory is named after Gerardo Poggiali.